 Melanie Cherney is a passionate Yoga Instructor, fitness lover, outdoor enthusiast and the Founder of Devata Active.
-She leads Yoga Teacher Trainings and Retreats around the world, in addition to her weekly classes and local workshops.
+She leads Yoga Teacher Trainings, Workshops and Retreats around the world.
 Although primarily a Vinyasa instructor, Melanie is trained in Restorative Yoga (Judith Lasater) and Yin Yoga (Asheville Yoga Center) and completed her 500hr Yoga Teacher Training through YogaWorks.
-She has the highest Yoga Teacher designation from Yoga Alliance, E-RTY500, and continues to be a student of the practice finding teachers to learn from wherever she goes.
+She has the highest Yoga Teacher designation from Yoga Alliance, E-RTY500, offering Teacher Training & Continuing Education programs for yoga teachers & wellness professionals.
+She continues to be a student of the practice finding teachers to learn from wherever she goes.

-In addition to her Yoga training, Melanie has a Bachelor degree in Philosophy and a Master’s in Clinical Psychology and Art Therapy.
+In addition to her Yoga training, Melanie has a Bachelor’s degree in Philosophy & a Master’s in Clinical Psychology and Art Therapy.
+She is currently pursuing her Doctorate in Physical Therapy.
 She is trained in a wide range of holistic healthcare practices, including Health Coaching (Institute for Integrative Nutrition), Energy Medicine (BodyTalk) and herbalism.
 During her time working as a psychotherapist, Melanie worked in a variety of treatment settings, including community mental health clinics, substance abuse and eating disorder treatment centers, within the public school system and private practice.

 Heavily influenced by yoga philosophy and Buddhist teachings, Melanie incorporates the deeper teachings into her offerings.
-Her primary influences include spiritual teachers Thich Nhat Hanh and Sadhguru, as well as modern asana teachers.
+Her primary influences include spiritual teachers Thich Nhat Hanh and Sadhguru, as well as modern asana teachers Donna Farhi & Tiffany Cruikshank.
 As a teacher, Melanie draws from her background in mindfulness, yoga, psychology, energy medicine practices, creative expression and healthful living.
 She is inspired by the role that movement plays in personal growth and self-awareness.
 Her diverse background gives her a unique perspective on the mind-body connection and the value of an embodied practice to create a clearer vision of one’s path and greater empowerment to achieve it.

 Q & A WITH DEVATA FOUNDER, MELANIE CHERNEY